All Content © 2013

 English Ash

-A felled stand of woodland Ash trees will regenerate themselves without much attention, so it is also a very enviromentally-friendly timber.
+A felled stand of woodland Ash trees will regenerate without much attention, so it is also a very enviromentally-friendly timber.

-Colour : Light golden brown and usually with darker streaks down the centre of the boards .
+Colour : Light golden brown and usually with darker streaks down the centre of the boards.

 English Oak